gaokai320/gaokai320.github.io/content/en/authors/admin/_index.md

 <i class="fa fa-download" aria-hidden="true"></i> Here is my [CV (English Version)](/uploads/resume_en.pdf) and [CV (Chinese Version)](/uploads/resume_zh.pdf)

 ### **News**
+- March 28, 2024.
+Our paper "How to Get It Right?
+A Comprehensive Analysis of Challenges and Strategies for Software Release Notes on GitHub" is accepted by EMSE.
+Congratulations to Jianyu!
 - December 18, 2023.
 Our paper "Characterizing Deep Learning Package Supply Chains in PyPI: Domains, Clusters, and Disengagement" is accepted by TOSEM.
 - July 18, 2023.
 Our paper "Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem" is accepted by ASE 2023.
 - May 25, 2023.
 Our paper "Survey on Open Source Software Supply Chains" is accepted by JOS.